tednaleid/blog/README.md

 To create a new post, create a new markdown file in docs/_posts/ with a header similar to other existing posts

+Posts won't show up if they are dated in the future.

 # Testing/Running Locally